0xskar/python/README.md

 Collection of my python scripts from newest to oldest

+### Quizzler (100 days 34)

+Upgraded the old quiz CLI to a tkinter quiz app that uses API requests to get a series of questions.

 ### ISS Tracker and EMAILer (100 days 33)

 Every 60 seconds this program tracks the ISS using their API, also tracks sunset/sunrise using supplied latitude/longitude.
 Performs distance calculation from the ISS, will send out an email telling you to check outside when the ISS is closer than 5 degrees lat/long, and the sun is down.